 It is also a disease that can cause or exacerbate other physical or mental health conditions, such as heart disease, cancer, diabetes, anxiety, PTSD, and depression, to name a few.

-These psychological disorders are intricately intertwined with the addictive disorder, because each are a factor in the development of the other, and each can worsen the other.
+These psychological disorders are intricately intertwined with the addictive disorder, because each is a factor in the development of the other, and each can worsen the other.
 When a person has such co-occurring disorders, it is referred to as a dual diagnosis.
-A dual diagnosis requires specialized, “whole person” integrative treatment if recovery is to be successful.
+A dual diagnosis requires specialized, the “whole person” integrative treatment if recovery is to be successful.

 Statistics about Co-Occurring Disorders